Often said to be a living museum itself, Trinidad has several museums to explore.

 It is unclear whose thinking influenced whose – but one could assume it was a lively intellectual swap meet.

-Ramón de la Sagra returned again to Cuba briefly but then returned to Switzerland where he died aged 73.
+Ramón de la Sagra returned again to Cuba only briefly and then returned to Switzerland where he died aged 73.
 It had been a rich and influential life.

-When the rumours surfaced about the demise of Borrell, by then the engaging personality of Cantero had seen him appointed to the royal bedchamber of Spain.
+When the rumours surfaced about his supposed role in the demise of Borrell, by then the engaging personality of Cantero had seen him appointed to the royal bedchamber of Spain.

 Understandably, no one was prepared to make such accusations publicly - and the two enjoyed the fortune together.

 Cantero was a great protector of the arts – being himself a pianist, composer, poet and author of the books 'The Sugar Mills of Cuba' and 'The Book of Inventions'.

 Now a museum, Palacio Cantero reflects this creativity.

 When you enter, you pass a carriage, resting under the arches ……

 …en route to the inner courtyard where the piano rests.